About Cleft Lip and Palate

 If the cleft affects only the lip, speech problems are unlikely.
 However, many children with cleft palate need the help of a speech pathologist, and some may need an additional operation to improve their speech.
 The goal is to help the child develop normal speech as soon as possible.

 There is no relationship between mental retardation and cleft lip and palate.
 However, if the cleft is part of a cluster of other problems (a syndrome), learning ability is sometimes affected.

 How can we pay for the treatment our baby will need?

 Health insurance may pay for all or part of the necessary care.
 Additional financial assistance may be available from an agency in your state which is supported by your tax dollars.

 How do other parents feel when their child is born with a cleft?

 It is natural for parents to feel upset at this time.
 Feelings of concern, anxiety, and grief are not unusual.
 Your family physician and the hospital staff members will guide you to a team of specialists who can provide you and your baby with the help you will need.

 How can we tell our relatives and friends about the baby’s cleft?

 Most new parents feel that this is a difficult task.
 Although you may feel uncomfortable, it is important that you tell relatives and friends as soon as possible.
 Try to be as direct and honest as you can.
 Your baby is much more than his or her cleft, and everyone needs to remember that.
 If the people closest to you can visit while the mother and baby are still in the hospital, this is often helpful.
-You may want to use this booklet to answer their questions.

 I’ve read the word hare lip what does it mean?